slds-lmu/yahpo_gym/README.md

 ### What does this repository contain?

 This repository contains two modules: `yahpo_gym` and `yahpo_train`.
-Whhile we mainly focus on `yahpo_gym`, as it is provides an interface to the benchmark described in our [paper](https://arxiv.org/abs/2109.03670), we also provide the full reproducible codebase used to generate the underlying surrogate neural networks in `yahpo_train`.
+While we mainly focus on `yahpo_gym`, as it is provides an interface to the benchmark described in our [paper](https://arxiv.org/abs/2109.03670), we also provide the full reproducible codebase used to generate the underlying surrogate neural networks in `yahpo_train`.

 #### YAHPO GYM